Burnsedia/burnsedia.github.io/src/content/blog/why-i-charge-4000-a-month.md

 ### You Manage the Work — Not Me
 My clients assign tasks on Trello.
 I pull one ticket at a time.
-It’s the perfect blend of **Agile simplicity** and **freelance independence**.
+It is a clean blend of Agile flow and freelance accountability.
 No daily stand-ups, no micromanagement, just results.

 ### Predictable Costs
 Startups hate surprises.
 With a single price, they can budget their development confidently.
-It’s easier to plan, pitch investors, and keep projects moving.
+It is easier to plan runway, scope delivery, and keep projects moving.

 ### Results Come Faster
 When clients stop worrying about the clock, they give clearer direction.